allen889purdue/fwft_fifo/README.md

 ## Introduction
-This project started with me implementing a simple synchronous FIFO which just allows you to retrieve and store packets of data across multiple machines in a shared clock for both writing and reading, which isn't very interesting, so i started reading about different implementations.
+This project started with me implementing a simple synchronous FIFO which just allows you to retrieve and store packets of data across multiple machines in a shared clock for both writing and reading, which isn't very interesting, so I started reading about different implementations.

+From there I read this blog ([https://www.01signal.com/](url))